leesjensen/240notes/README.md

    1. `toString` must return a new line separated list of words.
    1. `hashCode` must not use any of the automatic hashing functions.
    1. `equals` must not use hashCode or toString
-1. Add `SpellCorrector` to main class
+1. Add creation of `SpellCorrector` to main class
 1. Run `TrieTest` and fix until they all pass
    1. Most of the code is in Trie.
 These are just recursive functions for manipulating INode.
    1. I started with the generated functions for `toString`, `hashCode`, and `equals` and then tweaked them to work.